microsoft/Windows-AppConsult-PWALab/Manual/README.md

 > Can you guess why we are seeing a broken page?

 When we have registered the Service Worker, we have cached only the HTML pages.
-However, the Contoso Dashboard application is composed also by styles defined in CSS files; by scripts stored in JavaScript files; etc. However, none of them has been added in the cache.
+However, the Contoso Dashboard application is composed also by styles defined in CSS files, by scripts stored in JavaScript files, etc. However, none of them has been added in the cache.

 We can verify that this is indeed the case with the developer tools.
 Move to the **Network** tab.
 You will notice how the **index.html** is indeed being returned by the Service Worker, while all the other requests are failing: